tale-toul/ocp-aws/README.md

 ### Ansible

 To run an ansible playbook against the nodes in the cluster, first ssh must be configured so that a connection to the hosts in the private subnetworks can be stablished.
-For this a configuratin file is created **ssh.cfg** that defines a block for the connection parameters for the bastion host, and another one for the connection to the rest of the hosts.
+For this a configuratin file is created **ssh.cfg** that defines a block with the connection parameters for the bastion host, and another one for the connection to the rest of the hosts in the VPC.

 ```
 Host bastion